ejeschke/ginga/doc/manual/operation.rst

 Color Maps
 ----------

-To change color maps from the keyboard shortcuts, press "Y" to go into "cmap" mode.
+To change color maps from the keyboard shortcuts, press Space followed by "y" to go into "cmap" mode.
 While in "cmap" mode you can change color maps by scrolling the mouse, pressing the up/down keys, or the "b" and "n" keys.

 While in "cmap" mode, pressing "I" (uppercase) will invert the current color map.
+Press Esc to exit cmap mode.

 .. note::